Bombardier CSeries plane runs high-speed taxi trials; first flight looms

-TORONTO, Sept 6 (Reuters) - Bombardier Inc’s new CSeries aircraft completed high-speed taxi trials on Friday as anticipation mounted that the narrow-body plane could make its inaugural flight within the next week or so.
+TORONTO (Reuters) - Bombardier Inc’s (BBDb.TO) new CSeries aircraft completed high-speed taxi trials on Friday as anticipation mounted that the narrow-body plane could make its inaugural flight within the next week or so.

-The 100- to 149-seat CSeries is the first newly designed narrow-body plane in its category in decades and is Bombardier’s attempt to break into an extremely competitive market dominated by Airbus and Boeing Co.
+The 100- to 149-seat CSeries is the first newly designed narrow-body plane in its category in decades and is Bombardier’s attempt to break into an extremely competitive market dominated by Airbus EAD.PA and Boeing Co (BA.N).

 Bombardier released on Friday a video of its CSeries taxi trial on a runway in Mirabel, Quebec.
 The test is the last of the main important ground tests before first flight.